jakob-bjorner/APR/tinyrl/README.md

 pip install hydra-core omegaconf wandb
 ```

-## For HSP, SGLang needs to be patched
+## For APR, SGLang needs to be patched
 Remove this check in `python/sglang/srt/managers/tokenizer_manager.py` in your local SGLang repo:
 ```
         # if (